pierre-rouleau/usrhome/readme.rst

 usrcfg/setfor-zsh-config.zsh.
 The `setup/setup-usrhome`_ script initializes them
 to the value stored in `usrhome/setup/template/setfor-zsh-config.zsh`_ template file.

+The following commands are shortcuts to change the current directory to one of these directories.

 ================================== ================================================================
 USRHOME Command Name               Description
 ================================== ================================================================